iamfaisalkhan/CarND-Capstone/README.md

 # Team SmartBlocks Capstone Project

 The video below demonstrates our project in action.
-The car stops at the red light and wait for it to turn green before cross the intersection.
+The car stops at the red light and wait for it to turn green before crossing the intersection.

 <p align=center>
 	<img src=imgs/carnd_capstone.gif/>